Quick Start

 - Work with namespaces — Access podcast, media, and other metadata

-- Generate feeds — Create RSS, Atom, and JSON feeds
+- Generate feeds — Create feeds in various formats

 - API Reference — Explore all available functions and types